meatripoli/ChallengeCalculator/README.md

 # Calculator
 Building a calculator that adds a string of numbers delimited by a comma or \n.
-This version does not allow user to enter negative numbers.
+This version does not allow user to enter negative numbers and numbers bigger than 1000.

 ## Getting Started
 + Clone the repo to get started